 Once home, rather than launching a bank app, they can ask in the privacy of their house what their balance is or what transactions are going out that week.
 Then check the grocery shopping list before committing to an order and perhaps ordering a take away for the evening.
 Bots will become moderators, handling our requests and passing them to chatbots that operate in all the other businesses.

 The bot will also become invisible, working through some smart hardware in the car connected to the phone, then smart home technology around a modern house.
 Other voice bots might turn up in new places, with budget hotels run by concierge chatbots that welcome you at the desk, appear in the room on-screen to provide information and handle billing or extending a stay from the guest’s phone, wherever they are.

 Welcome to the Voice Bot Era

 Wherever and however voice-driven chatbots are used, there are clear user needs and business benefits to adoption, or expanding text-based chatbots to support voice.
 Getting a bot up and running in a company new puts you on the ladder to wherever bots will take us next.

 Using a speaking chatbot might seem like cutting-edge technology today, but in a few years they will be everywhere.
 And, if your business bot can’t talk to their business bot, it is possible that companies lagging behind will be left behind in this connected future.

-While all the technology might sound complicated, most of it will hide under the hood of the cloud and multiple services connections, all you need is the bot and the right plug-ins to be able to talk to your customers and all the other bots out there, in one exciting world of digital engagement where ever-smarter bots that learn how to better meet the needs of all people can be a feature of any business or service.
+While all the technology might sound complicated, most of it will hide under the hood of the cloud and multiple services connections, all you need is the bot and the right plug-ins to be able to talk to your customers and all the other bots out there, in one exciting world of digital engagement where ever-smarter voice chatbots that learn how to better meet the needs of all people can be a feature of any business or service.